akihaisland/TraSculptor/README.md

 ```
 case_study_dataset.zip
 SiouxFalls_dataset.zip
+EasternMassachusetts_dataset.zip
 ```
 The files can be found in the releases of the repository.
-Among them, `case_study_dataset.zip` is the data used for the case study in the paper, and `SiouxFalls_dataset.zip` is the data used for the user study in the paper.
+Among them, `case_study_dataset.zip` is the data used for the case study in the paper, `SiouxFalls_dataset.zip` is the data used for the user study in the paper, and `EasternMassachusetts_dataset.zip` is the data used for larger-scale network testing.

 ### File Path
+The datasets has been included in the repository.
-You need to unzip `case_study_dataset.zip` or `SiouxFalls_dataset.zip`, and then move all the files inside to `/Backend/data/`.
+If you find that the dataset is missing, please download the compressed package of the dataset (`case_study_dataset.zip`, `SiouxFalls_dataset.zip` and `EasternMassachusetts_dataset.zip`) from the release, unzip them, and then move all the folders inside to `/Backend/data/`.

 ## How To Run this Project